 Note that these are minimum limits, and many accidents cause more damage than the minimum requirements cover.
 If the injuries and property damage inflicted in an accident exceed your policy limit, your next step may be opening your wallet.
 That's why it's important to review your policy and make sure you have all the coverage you need, not just the minimum requirements.

-An auto accident can leave you dazed and confused.
-You've been hit-what now?
-Following an auto accident, there are important actions to take in order to properly address your situation.
+Following a car accident, there are important actions to take in order to properly address your situation.